Pendfin/Blockstuff/h3_hash.md

 - doesn't seem so unique to me - cracked

 ### e) How can you make a password that's protected against a dictionary attack?
+-Source: Schneier, B. 2015.
+Chapter 3 Basic protocols and chapter 8 Key management, Applied Cryptography: Protocols, Algorithms and Source Code in C, 20th Anniversary Edition.
+New York: Wiley
 - you can create your own long password with uniquenes
 - you can use passphrase which might be something personal or in finnish or savo
 - you can use Salt, a way to complicate the hashes created from the passwords and stored in password file
   - but it only makes cracking harder, not impossible because it adds a string before using the one-way function
 - and finally you can't, there is always a tiny small possibility that someone will crack it
-- Source: Schneier, B. 2015.
-Chapter 3 Basic protocols and chapter 8 Key management, Applied Cryptography: Protocols, Algorithms and Source Code in C, 20th Anniversary Edition.
-New York: Wiley

 ### f) Voluntary: Two minute job
 - idenitfying what kind of hash this is --> hashed$ hashid -m '$2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu'
 - Analyzing '$2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu'